 Lehmann and von Bültzingslöwen go on to describe the distinctive characteristics of what has subsequently been called “true knitting” and the often confusingly similar technique of cross-knit looping (aka encircled looping) produced with a single eyed-needle.
 They then present two other structures found in the examined material: “Språng” and “Vantsöm.”
 (I hadn’t initially intended to discuss the former but have stumbled across what may be the earliest published instructions for its production, which I will provide more detail about in a future post.
 In contrast, vantsöm has already figured prominently here.)

 Thirty-three items are listed as vantsöm and include a number of stitches that are well known in Nordic needlebinding.
-The eyebrow-raising thing is that they are also found in Romano-Coptic Egypt upsetting at the very least the established notion that Egyptian needlebinding was restricted to cross-knit looping (which present-day needlebinders often term the “Coptic stitch”).
+The eyebrow-raising thing is that they are also found in Romano-Coptic Egypt, upsetting at the very least the established notion that Egyptian needlebinding was restricted to cross-knit looping (which present-day needlebinders often term the “Coptic stitch”).
 Three of the observed stitch structures differ significantly from all the others and are put in a class of their own pending further investigation.
 One of them is a crochet-like structure that will also be the subject of additional commentary here.

 One of the more significant observations von Bültzingslöwen and Lehmann make is that three of the objects that are knitted rather than needlebound include calligraphic Arabic script as a repeating decorative element.
 They pose a question about whether such fabric was made on multiple knitting needles or a pegged knitting loom (on the basis of a non-Egyptian piece they feel likely to have been loom-knitted) and expect that to clarify as additional relevant objects come to light.
 Either technique readily supports the stitch-by-stitch change in yarn color required to embed text.
 This is not seen in any of the Romano-Coptic material, where color changes are made (if at all) in bands that are a number of rows wide.
 This is consistent with the use of yarn by the needleful that is an intrinsic property of single-needle looping.
-Both multi-needle knitting and loom knitting use larger continuous sources of yarn and are far more amenable (if not a practical necessity) to the alternating use of different colors within a single row.
+Both multi-needle knitting and loom knitting use larger continuous sources of yarn and are more amenable to the alternating use of different colors within a single row.

 Quite a bit of additional material has subsequently been added to the list of knitting with Arabic calligraphic decoration.
 Richard Rutt provides a useful review in his A History of Hand Knitting, and a description of the reproduction of a frequently illustrated stocking details one common such motif — the name of the deity Allah.
 This would appear to establish an Islamic nexus but subsequent studies note problems with that interpretation.
 Additional readings were proposed in a report about the radiocarbon dating of a number of other stockings containing the inscription.
 I’ll provide details in the next post but will note for now that those, and other authors suggest that it may have non-Islamic significance.